EmmaOyetey/hangman/README.md

 Command-Line Interface: Provides prompts and feedback throughout the game.
 Visual Representation: Displays the Hangman image as the game progresses.
 Play Again Option: Allows users to start a new game without restarting the application.

+## How to Play
+Run the game.
+Enter your name when prompted.
+Guess letters to try to uncover the hidden word.
+The game will provide feedback on your guesses and display the current state of the hangman.
+The game ends when you either guess the word correctly or run out of guesses.
+You can choose to play again after each game.

 ## Key Classes and Responsibilities
 **Main:** Entry point of the application.Initializes the user and starts the game.